 Rationally foreseeable scenarios are those logically derived from empirical traffic monitoring data.

 As a first step, boundary conditions to divide rationally foreseeable scenarios for traffic disturbance testing into preventable and unpreventable scenarios are defined based on state of the art technologies and should be at least at the level of skilled human driver level without any human errors supported by state-of-the-art vehicle driver assistant technologies.
+With preventable scenario's, we mean the range of scenario's where the validation should prove that automation does not result in an accident which would have been prevented by an skilled human driver.

 Besides, this common understanding as the first step for boundary condition for ADS is favorable to be harmonized internationally.